LeoPazEs/our-pomodoro-sync/README.md

 # Our Pomodoro: A Synchronized Pomodoro Timer

 "our-pomodoro" is a real-time, synchronized Pomodoro timer designed for teams and collaborative work sessions.
-This project is a hands-on exercise to learn and implement Golang for backend development, with a special focus on WebSockets for real-time communication and an eventual goal of using binary protocols for data efficiency.
+This project is a hands-on exercise to learn and implement Golang for backend development, with a special focus on WebSockets for real-time communication and an eventual goal of using binary formats for data efficiency.

 ## How It Works